Investors must specify how a trade should be carried out when they place an order to buy or sell a security. This chapter covers four order types:

 Investor places a sell 100 shares of ABC stock @ $25 stop $23 limit

-Focusing on the stop first, the order triggers when the market falls to $25 or below.
-At $24.99, the order triggers and becomes a limit order.
-Next, the order executes as long as the market price is $23 or higher.
-At $24.98, the order executes.
-The limit part of the order ensures that the customer will not sell the stock for anything less than $23 per share.
+The order triggers at $24.99 (the first price at $25 or below).
+After triggering, it becomes a limit order and can execute as long as the market is $23 or higher.
+The next available price that meets that condition is $24.98, so the order executes there.
+The limit portion ensures the customer won’t sell for less than $23 per share.

 Let’s see if you understand a sell stop limit.